gjtorikian/html-proofer/README.md

 * `:ext`: the extension (including the `.`) of your HTML files (default: `.html`)
 * `:href_swap`: a hash containing key-value pairs of `RegExp => String`.
 It transforms links that match `RegExp` into `String` via `gsub`.
 * `:href_ignore`: an array of Strings containing `href`s that are safe to ignore (default: `mailto`)
-* `:longTests`: a Boolean indicating if long-running tests should run (for example, tests checking external links)

 ## What's Tested?